google/applied-machine-learning-intensive/v2/04_classification/06_images_and_video/slides.md

 <!--
 It is common to have input data that consists of images.
 Just like with tabular data, we still need to perform data cleaning and exploration, and this often involves manipulating the images to ensure they are in a good form for your ML model.
 For example, we may want to resize the images to a uniform dimension or colorspace.

-Our goal in this lecture, is to discuss how to take a rectangular image that is 960 by 640 pixels and produce a thumbnail that is 200 by 200 pixels.
+Our goal in this lecture is to discuss how to take a rectangular image that is 960 by 640 pixels and produce a thumbnail that is 200 by 200 pixels.

 Image Details:
 * [imagemaninpy1.png](http://www.google.com): Copyright Google